Hot Flashes During Pregnancy

 What Do Hot Flashes Feel Like?

-Causes of Hot Flashes in Pregnant Women
+Causes of Hot Flashes During Pregnancy

 - Dehydration: Poor water content in the body can throw the temperature control mechanisms in the body off balance.

-- Blurred Vision
+- Blurred vision

 - Palpitations of the heart